Green chemistry: Green solvents

 The major application of solvents in human activities is in paints and coatings (46% of usage).
 Smaller volume applications include cleaning, de-greasing, adhesives, and in chemical synthesis.
 Traditional solvents are often toxic or are chlorinated.
 Green solvents, on the other hand, are generally less harmful to health and the environment and preferably more sustainable.
-Ideally, solvents would be derived from renewable resources and biodegrade to innocuous, often a naturally occurring product.
+Ideally, solvents would be derived from renewable resources and biodegrade to innocuous, products that occur often in nature.
 However, the manufacture of solvents from biomass can be more harmful to the environment than making the same solvents from fossil fuels.
 Thus the environmental impact of solvent manufacture must be considered when a solvent is being selected for a product or process.

 Another factor to consider is the fate of the solvent after use.
-If the solvent is being used in an enclosed situation where solvent collection and recycling is feasible, then the energy cost and environmental harm associated with recycling should be considered; in such a situation water, which is energy-intensive to purify, may not be the greenest choice.
-On the other hand, a solvent contained in a consumer product is likely to be released into the environment upon use, and therefore the environmental impact of the solvent itself is more important than the energy cost and impact of solvent recycling; in such a case water is very likely to be a green choice.
+If the solvent is being used in an enclosed situation where solvent collection and recycling is feasible, then the energy cost and environmental harm associated with recycling should be considered; in such a situation, water, which is energy-intensive to purify, may not be the greenest choice.
+On the other hand, a solvent contained in a consumer product is likely to be released into the environment upon use, and therefore the environmental impact of the solvent itself is more important than the energy cost and impact of solvent recycling; in such a case, water is very likely to be a green choice.
 In short, the impact of the entire lifetime of the solvent, from cradle to grave (or cradle to cradle if recycled) must be considered.
 Thus the most comprehensive definition of a green solvent is the following: "a green solvent is the solvent that makes a product or process have the least environmental impact over its entire life cycle."

 By definition, then, a solvent might be green for one application (because it results in less environmental harm than any other solvent that could be used for that application) and yet not be a green solvent for a different application.
-A classic example is water, which is a very green solvent for consumer products such as toilet bowl cleaner but is not a green solvent for the manufacture of polytetrafluoroethylene.
+A classic example is water, which is a very green solvent for consumer products, such as toilet bowl cleaner, but is not a green solvent for the manufacture of polytetrafluoroethylene.
 For the production of that polymer, the use of water as solvent requires the addition of perfluorinated surfactants which are highly persistent.
 Instead, supercritical carbon dioxide seems to be the greenest solvent for that application because it performs well without any surfactant.
 In summary, no solvent can be declared to be a "green solvent" unless the declaration is limited to a specific application.